Flameshield 240 Fire Shutter

 Paint Finish Option

-To compliment the aesthetics of your application, this product can be power coated to any BS or RAL colour (subject to availability)
+To compliment the aesthetics of your application, this product can be powder coated to any BS or RAL colour (subject to availability).

 Self Coiling Operation

 All manual fire shutters are designed that the door should be left in the open position and close only under fire conditions.
 The self coiling manual fire shutter is under sprung so that it closes in the event of a fire.
 The self coiling shutters have secondary guide channels to govern a drop bar: this falls under its own weight once the fusible link has been activated.

 2850mm wide x 3000mm high.

 This manual fire shutter is designed to be left in the open position and close under fire conditions.

 Frequent use is not recommended, the shutters are under sprung to enable the door to close quickly under fire conditions.